bedlan/tartu-spring-school-R-workshop-2022/docs/index.md

 <!-- Published at: https://bedlan.github.io/tartu-spring-school-R-workshop-2022/ -->

+You can find this page using the link: https://bit.ly/rworktartu

 ## Data files

 The following links will let you download selections of the Uratyp and Uralex